CommonHuman-Lab/breachsql/README.md

 ```

 Requires Python 3.10+.
 No C extensions.
 On Kali and other Debian-based systems, the virtual env is required — system Python is externally managed.

 ---

+## Legal & Ethical Use

+Only run BreachSQL against applications you own or have explicit written authorization to test.
+Authorized use includes penetration testing engagements, bug bounty programs within defined scope, and CTF competitions.

+`--exploit` and `--dump` extract live database content — only use them where data extraction is explicitly permitted by your engagement scope.

+The authors accept no liability for unauthorized or illegal use.

+---